shoma07/sqlite3_extend_function/README.md

-# SQLite3ExtendFunctions
+# SQLite3ExtendFunction

-Add some user-defined functions to SQL when using SQLie3 with Rails.
+Add some user-defined function to SQL when using SQLie3 with ActiveRecord.

 ## Functions